 Robert Sutton, a psychology professor at Stanford University, defines these people in this way: An emotional terrorist is someone who leaves us feeling demeaned, de-energized, disrespected, and/or oppressed.
 In other words, someone who makes you feel like dirt.
 There are costs associated with inviting or keeping these people in the organization.
 They drive out the best people, undermine productivity, creativity, etc. and create chaos in their wake with each interaction.
 When it is a junior level employee inflicting their emotional terror to their colleagues and upwards through the organization they consume significant time and energy that should be going to the best and brightest in the organization.
 This frequently leaves top talent feeling ignored or underappreciated.

 Terrorism is typically regarded as any type of action or effort made with the express or indirect purpose of causing fear and terror in other people as a result of those actions.

 Emotional Terrorists/Jerks/Bullies come in two forms: temporary ones and certified ones.
 There are certain situations that can turn most of us into jerks, and we have to be aware of that and work on developing techniques to manage ourselves and reflect on how we are behaving and what impact our behavior can/will have on our environment.

 Plato famously argued in The Republic that a tyrant, however powerful, ultimately suffers in the end by corrupting his own soul.
-We can make a similar argument about the emotional terrorist/jerk/bullies in our lives; they may win at life but they fail as human beings.
+We can make a similar argument about the emotional terrorist/jerk/bullies in our lives; they may win in the moment but they fail [miserably] as human beings.
 Most of my friends, acquaintances, and colleagues have all worked with and for people like this.
 I certainly have.
 However, in 2015, I made the conscious decision to push back when I encounter these people or walk away from them depending on the situation.

 Why Are Some People Like This?